 See also this Insider article for the Developer's opinion on it.

-In terms of what models are available, there's a lot of overlap with The Bones of Orboros and Call of the Wild, so any of the three themes are a good option to start a new Circle collection.
+In terms of what Circle models are available, there's a lot of overlap with The Bones of Orboros and Wild Hunt, so any of the three themes are a good option to start a new Circle collection.

 - Your Blackclad infantry does no armour cracking; the strongest attack your warriors can make is POW 12.
 Bring heavy beasts